drchrispinnock/gcp-node-example/article.md

 9\.
 You can see the progress as the script runs, but let's examine what *postinstall.sh* is doing.

-The first piece of code is just preamble, setting up various variables and settings.
+The first piece of code is just preamble, setting up variables and settings.
 We will be joining the *nairobinet* test network, with a *rolling* node and by the end of this segment, the network URL will be set to *https://teztnets.xyz/nairobinet* and the snapshot URL will be set to *https://snapshots.eu.tzinit.org/nairobinet/rolling*.

 Of course, if you want to run a node on a different network you can change the script before using it.